Leaf-Agriculture/docs/docs/operations_endpoints.md

 Status | Description
 --- | ---
-RECEIVED | Is the default state for every batch created PROCESSED | When all the files included in the batch were processed successfully or not FAILED | The batch did not generated any leaf files
+RECEIVED | Is the default state for every batch created PROCESSED | When all the files included in the batch were processed, and at least one file have status SUCCESS FAILED | The batch did not generated any leaf files with status SUCCESS

 The messages with FAILED status have the key *statusDetails*.
 The statusDetails are just informative and should not be used programatically.